 Question: Are there advantages to a digital GPR system over analog systems? –Beverly, Anaheim, CA

 Answer: In most cases, absolutely there are.
-A digital GPR system generally delivers a more comprehensive picture, in a more compact unit, with less downtime and greater accuracy.
+Among other advantages of ground penetrating radar, a digital GPR system generally delivers a more comprehensive picture, in a more compact unit, with less downtime and greater accuracy.
+Digital GPR locating system units also tend to offer a greater penetration depth, heightened sensitivity, and a wider array of available frequencies they can deploy, which makes digital GPR units a favored tool that detects changes in seismic reflection and electrical properties that may be of interest to practitioners in fields ranging from archaeology to geology to modern environmental geophysics and forensic science.
+Naturally, digital GPR systems are also preferred in construction for utility mapping, detecting rebar and posttension cables in concrete, locating failed or failing areas in roads, and identifying areas of unexpected high water content that may indicate damaged utility lines, just to name a few possible uses.
 There are some circumstances where an analog system may be a better choice, but this is very circumstantial and needs to be evaluated on a case-by-case basis.
-Please contact Safe2Core to determine whether digital or analog GPR is going to be best for your specific site and situation!
+Please contact Safe2Core so we can help you decide whether digital or analog GPR is going to be most helpful for your specific site and situation!

 Question: Can ground-penetrating radar detect through concrete? –Buddy, Tucson, AZ

 Answer: Honestly, it depends.
-High-frequency GPR scans can deliver more accuracy, but they also have a lower depth penetration.
+High-frequency GPR scans can deliver more accuracy in planning drilling, coring, and cutting operations, but they have a lower depth penetration.
 Conversely, low-radio frequency GPR has greater depth penetration but lower accuracy.
-Slab depth, the mix design, the material underneath, utilities and electromagnetic fields in the area, and other factors can all impact the accuracy and penetration of the GPR systems and the resolution of the overall readings.
+Slab depth and thickness, the mix design of the concrete, the properties of the material underneath, existing utilities, natural and manmade electromagnetic fields in the area, varying areas of seismic reflection, the presence or absence of utilities in the scan area, rapidly changing material properties including electrical conductivity, and other factors can all impact the accuracy and penetration of the GPR systems and the resolution of the overall readings.
 However, a multi-channel GPR can overcome these limitations and give a comprehensive picture of what’s embedded within and below the slab.

-Question: How are GPR methods better for concrete inspection than other NDT methodologies like X-ray? –Enrique, Littlefield, AZ
+Question: How are GPR methods better for concrete inspection than other non-destructive testing methodologies like X-ray? –Enrique, Littlefield, AZ

 Question: What is subsurface imaging? –Millicent, Phoenix, AZ